barrykn/big-sur-micropatcher/README.md

 # big-sur-micropatcher (Version 0.2.0pre)
-A somewhat primitive USB patcher for installing macOS Big Sur on unsupported Macs
+A primitive USB patcher for installing macOS Big Sur on unsupported Macs

 Thanks to the following people for their hard work to get Big Sur running on unsupported Macs: